theshyhat/hackerfrogs/afterschool/07_binary_hacking/r2_beginners_guide.md

 ```
 push - put a value on top of the memory stack
 mov - put a value into a register
-lea - load effective address
+lea - load effective address (used to load in variables)
 call - execute a function in the program
 nop - no operation
-pop - remove the top value from the memory stack -
+pop - remove the top value from the memory stack
 ret - exit the function
 endbr64 - marks the start of a function
 sub - allocate memory to the stack (?)